-Applicants must register and submit all applications through the web-based eApp, http://eapp.oshpd.ca.gov/funding.
+Applicants must register and submit all applications through the web-based eApp, https://eapp.oshpd.ca.gov/funding.

-An applicant must register as a new user to access the application materials.
-Previous CalREACH usernames/passwords will not work in the eApp.
-Section N. eApp Technical Guide contains eApp information, including how to register and complete your application.
+You must register as a new user or enter an existing username and password.
+The eApp Technical Assistance Guide contains eApp information, including how to register and complete your application.
+Refer to Section N for more information.